AngelPerezM/TASEC-Lab_UPM/README.md

 ![High level components](./Doc/Images/component_diagram_tasec_lab.png)
 _Figure 2: Static architecture of the TASEC-Lab OBSW._

 Figure 2 depicts the UML component diagram of the TASEC-LAb's static architecture and shows a high level decomposition of the system.
-It follows a layered and data pool centric architecture, which is based on [1] and [2].
+It follows a layered and data pool centric architecture, which is based on the OBDH (On-board Data Handling) laboratory developed by the STRAST research group[^1] and the *Onboard Software and Satellite Operations* book[^2].
 Each element of the static architecture is represented as a software component and are arranged in the following layers:

 1. **Bus handlers** layer.
 The purpose of this layer is to provide a set of operations that facilitate and abstract the access to the hardware buses of the OBC.